 Instructions

-• Pour water over raisins, just enough to cover them
+- Pour water over raisins, just enough to cover them1 bowl hot water